-3.1 No. of Flywheel Teeth or Pulses Per Revolution (optional)
+3.1 No. of Flywheel Teeth (optional)

-This parameter provides the conversion factor needed to display speeds as RPM values instead of Hertz values.
+This parameter provides the conversion factor needed by the controller to display speeds as RPM values instead of Hertz values.
 Adjusting this parameter is optional.
+To use this parameter correctly, you must know the exact number of flywheel teeth that pass by the magnetic pickup in one revolution of the engine.

-The default value of 0 disables Hertz (Hz) to RPM conversions so all set speeds are displayed in Hertz.
-Setting this parameter to a value other than zero enables Hertz to RPM conversion.
+The default value of 0 disables Hz to RPM conversions so all set speeds are displayed in MPU (magnetic pick-up) Hertz.
+Setting this parameter to a value other than zero enables Hz to RPM conversion.